Basal Oscines

 Menurida Sharpe, 1891

-The first basal oscine branch, Menurida, is endemic to Australia.
-It consists of the lyrebirds (Menuridae) and scrub-birds (Atrichornithidae).
+The first basal oscine branch, Menurida, is about 37.5 million years old.
+It is endemic to Australia and consists of two families: the lyrebirds (Menuridae) and scrub-birds (Atrichornithidae).
 Ericson et al. (2002b) found the Menurida sister to the rest of the oscines, but did not include scrub-birds in his analysis.
 Morphological analyses had placed the scrub-birds next to the lyrebirds.
-A genetic analysis by Chesser and ten Have (2007) concurs that the lyrebirds and scrub-birds are sister families, and also concurs with basic tree we present here.
+A genetic analysis by Chesser and ten Have (2007) concurred that the lyrebirds and scrub-birds are sister families, as do the big three.
 For a discussion of the history of lyrebird and scrub-bird taxonomy, see Ericson et al. (2002b) and Chesser and ten Have (2007), respectively.
+The lyrebird-scrub-bird split happened about 26.5 mya.

 Menuridae: Lyrebirds Lesson, 1828